 Getting to Bohol in a Typhoon

-Packing for a trip to Bohol and Cebu in the Visayas.
+Packing for a trip to Bohol island in the Visayas.
 There is a typhoon alert out in Visayas.

-Helen and (husband) Stewart and I eventually leave for our flight to Cebu.
-The traffic to the airport in Manila is terrible as everyone prepares to move out for the forthcoming national holidays.
+Helen and (husband) Stewart have booked the trip and made the arrangements.
+We eventually leave for our flight to Cebu.
+There's an onward ferry to Bohol from Cebu City port.
+The traffic to the airport in Manila is terrible, as everyone prepares to move out for the forthcoming national holidays.
 A usually 15 minute journey turns into an hour and it begins to look as if we will miss our plane.
-We finally arrive at the terminus feeling we had minutes to spare.
+We finally arrive at the terminus feeling we have minutes to spare.
 Unfortunately, we are turned away as is the wrong terminus.
 PAL has their own.
 Helen is extremely embarrassed and by the time we have found a taxi and got to the right terminus the desk is closed.
 The next flights are all very full so Helen and Stewart offer to come back early next morning (2 a.m.) to get stand by tickets for the next days flights and I go back to Merville.

-Catch the 7.30 flight with number one stand by tickets.
+We catch the 7.30 flight with number one stand by tickets.
 The flight is hard work for a wimp like me.
 The turbulence from the impending typhoon is so bad that not even the airhostesses are allowed to stand up and I spend the whole journey in a cold sweat.
-We make our connection to the ferry at Cebu with spare time only to discover that most of the crossings have been cancelled due to the weather.
-Our crossing is going but is preceded by a number of announcements “This will be a rough crossing” .
+We make our connection to the ferry at Cebu with spare time, only to discover that most of the crossings have been cancelled due to the weather.
+Our crossing is cleared for departure but is preceded by a number of announcements “This will be a rough crossing” .
 I take two seasick pills, but in the event it is nothing like as bad as the plane.
-The two hour journey is was more exhilarating than frightening though the ferry does yaw considerably and quite a number of passengers are making use of their paper bags.
+The two hour journey is more exhilarating, than frightening, though the ferry does yaw considerably.
+Several passengers are making use of their paper bags.

-A taxi carries us across Bohol to Alona Beach on Pangalao Island where all is peace and sunshine.
+Bohol province has one main island, named Bohol (the Filipinos call it 'God's Little Paradise') and 75 smaller ones.
+A taxi carries us across Bohol to Alona Beach on Panglao Island, just off the coast from the capital, Tagbilaran.
+Panglao is renowned for its diving.
+It features on those unreliable Top Ten in the World Lists.
+Here, all is peace and sunshine.
 Little rattan huts on the beach and a superb restaurant with wonderful tamarind flavoured sweet and sour.
-We relax and sunbathe and stroll along the beach.
+We relax and sunbathe and stroll along the sand.

-On the beach the water has cleared enough after the typhoon to go snorkelling on the house reef.
-Like many of the local reefs it has suffered from dynamite fishing and (though to a lesser extent than in the Maldives) to bleaching of the coral because of the warming of El Nino.
+On the beach, the water has cleared enough after the typhoon, to go snorkelling on the house reef.
+Like many of the local reefs it has suffered from dynamite fishing and (though to a lesser extent than in the Maldives) to bleaching of the coral, because of the warming of El Nino.
 The crown of thorns starfish is a problem here also, as in other parts of the world.
-The shellfish that eats it has been totally depleted, so as to obtain its beautiful shell.
+The shellfish that eats it has been totally depleted by hunting, so as to obtain its beautiful shell.
 Crown of thorns eats coral and has no other natural enemies.
-Karsten lectures us for hours about all these problems and vents his disgust at the way in which the locals cleanthe local weed off the beach by scooping it up and burying it.
+Karsten, a lanky Viking diving instructor, lectures us for hours about all these problems and vents his disgust at the way in which the locals clean the local weed off the beach by scooping it up and burying it.
 Nevertheless I see a big grouper, shoals of bright zebra fish and a black and white sea snake.
-The latter are poisonous but have very small teeth.
+The latter are poisonous, but have very small teeth.